PHAREHUB/PHARE/third_party_license.md

-Here are third party license used in PHARE
+Here lye third party license used in PHARE